 Scoring rule auctions (SRAs) can be a powerful mechanism to procure complex works or services, when quality matters.
-However, given the buyer's discretion in the design of SRAs, favouritism can arise as a drawback.
+However, given the buyer's discretion in the design of SRAs, favouritism - with its potential positive (i.e. repeated cost-saving interactions) or negative (i.e. corruption) effects on social welfare - can arise.

 In this paper we empirically document potential favouritism in an original dataset of 196 SRAs for the procurement of canteen services in Italy over the period 2009-2013.
 We then sketch a simple model highlighting how an SRA with multidimensional quality can be distorted to favour the incumbent bidder winning the competition.
 Finally, we design and run a new empirical test to verify our theoretical result.
-We find that SRAs can be distorted to favour the incumbent bidder, and that the victory of the incumbent is associated with less competition and higher prices.
+We find that SRAs can be distorted to favour the incumbent bidder, and that the victory of the incumbent is associated with less competition and higher prices; and no effect by quality weight in the scoring function on the winning rebate.
+(155 words).